Skip to main content

 Cost per acquisition (CPA) typically measures the cost of a single conversion or action, like a purchase.
 CAC is broader: it includes all marketing and sales overhead required to win a new customer, not just direct ad spend on a single transaction.
 Understanding both helps you spot where your real costs hide.

-How to Calculate CAC for E-commerce
+How to Calculate Customer Acquisition Cost for Ecommerce

 Blended CAC vs. Channel-Specific CAC

-Don't Forget Hidden Costs
+The Cost Per Customer Acquisition Formula: Don't Forget Hidden Costs

-Why Paid Channels Keep Pushing CAC Higher
+Why Paid Channels Keep Pushing Ecommerce CAC Higher

 Paid media is an auction, and auctions get more expensive as more bidders compete.
-For e-commerce brands, this creates a structural problem: the channels you rely on most are the ones most likely to erode your margins over time.
+For ecommerce brands, this creates a structural problem: the channels you rely on most are the ones most likely to erode your margins over time.

 Rising CPCs